dor133/seed-phrase-generator/README.md

-# SeedPhraseGenerator
+# Seed Phrase Generator
 This Python script generates seed phrases of various lengths and in different languages.

-This script use the library "mnemonic" (https://github.com/trezor/python-mnemonic) to generate seed phrases, which is an implementation of BIP-0039.
+This script use the library [mnemonic](https://github.com/trezor/python-mnemonic) to generate seed phrases, which is an implementation of BIP-0039.

 ## Getting Started
 ### Prerequisites